manassaloi/manassaloi.github.io/_posts/2016-02-24-what-everybody-is-saying-joe-navarro.markdown

 **This blogpost is not an exhaustive summary of the book.
 Just contains the notes I took**

 1. Keenly observe things around you.
-Use all your senses and not just smell
+Use all your senses and not just smell.

-1. Always focus on the context when it comes to non verbal cues
+1. Always focus on the context when it comes to non verbal cues.

-1. There are two types of cues: *universal non verbal cues* and *idiosyncratic ones which are unique to an individual*
+1. There are two types of cues: *universal non verbal cues* and *idiosyncratic ones which are unique to an individual.*

 1. Observe and set baseline behavior.